Government of the 31st Dáil

-29th Government of Ireland

 Nomination of Taoiseach

 The 31st Dáil first met on 9 March 2011.
-In the debate on the nomination of Taoisech, only Fine Gael leader Enda Kenny was proposed.
+In the debate on the nomination of Taoiseach, only Fine Gael leader Enda Kenny was proposed.
 This proposal was carried with 117 votes in favour and 27 votes against, the greatest number of votes cast in the Dáil in favour of the nomination of a candidate for Taoiseach.
 Kenny was appointed as Taoiseach by president Mary McAleese.

-Members of the Government
+Government ministers

 After his appointment by the president, Enda Kenny proposed the members of the government and they were approved by the Dáil.